dennispassway/Obj-C-Styleguide/README.md

 // Body - empty line above and below

 @end
 ```

-### Classes
-Class names use upper camel case.
-In general there should be one class per .h/.m file.

 ### Prefixes
 Descriptive names should generally avoid conflicts, however there are tangible benefits to using three character class name prefixes e.g. `OBCObjectSerialization`.
 Class name prefixes can be used to: